What is Work in Process Inventory and How-to Calculate it (WIP) + Formula

 3. Cost of Manufactured Goods (COGM)

 These are the cumulative costs incurred in the production of the final product.
 To accurately determine your current WIP inventory value, you need to first determine the cost of manufactured goods.
-To determine your COGM, you will need to add your beginning WIP inventory with your total manufacturing costs then subtract the ending inventory.
+To determine your COGM, you will need to add your beginning WIP inventory with your total manufacturing costs and then subtract the ending inventory.

 COGM= Beginning WIP Inventory+ Total Manufacturing Costs- Ending Inventory